YesCymru: Campaigns

-In January 2020, the organisation was in part behind the push to get the song "Yma O Hyd" by Dafydd Iwan ac ar Log to the top of the iTunes Charts.
+In January 2020, the organisation was in part behind the push to get the song "Yma o Hyd" by Dafydd Iwan and Ar Log to the top of the iTunes Charts.

 In March 2021, YesCymru launched Yestival, a year-long programme of discussions on the subject of Welsh independence and their first live campaign since before the pandemic.
 A spokesperson for YesCymru described Yestival as a "festival of digital engagement with groups representing thousands of existing and non-members" which is specifically designed to "continue shaping plans for a stronger and fairer Wales as an independent, neighbouring nation of the UK."
 They went on to say, "Wales' growing independence movement has to become a digital uprising."

 In March 2021, YesCymru announced they aimed to distribute 400,000 copies of a newspaper around Wales, with the hope of reaching an audience of 1 million people.

 2022 saw two further marches, the first in Wrexham attended by around 6,000 people and the second in Cardiff said by the organisers themselves to have been attended by nearly 10,000 people.
-The first protest of 2023 was held in Swansea on the 20th May.
-This was followed by a march through Bangor on the 23 September of the same year, which was again attended by nearly 10,000 people.
+During 2023 there were another two marches, the first in Swansea on the 20th of May, which was attended by 6,000-7,000 people, this was followed by a march through Bangor on the 23 September of the same year, which was again attended by nearly 10,000 people.
 There was only a single All Under One Banner Cymru march in 2024, taking place in Carmarthen on the 22 June.
-Since then, there has been a demonstration in Barry on the 26th April, 2025.
+Since then, there has been a demonstration in Barry on the 26 April 2025 and one in Rhyl on 18 October of the same year.